List of Community characters: Britta Perry

 Britta Perry (played by Gillian Jacobs) is a student at Greendale and a member of the central study group.
 Politically conscious and driven by a strong moral conscience, Britta's sensibilities often put her at odds with the rest of the group as well as other students at Greendale, who see her as a "buzzkill."
 Having dropped out of high school under the impression that it would impress Radiohead, she attends Greendale to get her G.E.D and eventually opts to study Psychology in order to become a therapist.
+Britta moves away from her childhood home and cuts off contact with her overbearing parents when she is 17, later reuniting with them after discovering they had a change of heart and have secretly been sending her money through Annie, Abed and Jeff.

 Britta joins the study group in order to improve her Spanish grade, though she quickly realizes that Jeff has only created the group in order to sleep with her.
 Though she initially rebuffs his advances, the two have sex toward the end of the school year ("Modern Warfare").
 Britta, in an attempt to compete with Jeff's affections for Professor Michelle Slater (played by Lauren Stamile), publicly confesses her love for Jeff.
 Though she is humiliated by this, she finds that she has attracted the attention and respect of many women on campus who hail her for her bravery.
 Jeff and Britta continue sleeping together covertly during their second year, up until Abed reveals their relations to the group.
-In season 3, Britta enters a relationship with Troy, though Troy initiates their breakup on their first anniversary and Britta is left saddened but also stays friends with Troy afterwards.
+In season 4, Britta enters a relationship with Troy, though Troy initiates their breakup on their first anniversary and Britta is left saddened but also stays friends with Troy afterwards.